poppy-project/poppy-ergo-jr/doc/bom.md

-# BOM
+# Bill of materials

-Here you will find the complete list of material needed to build a Poppy Ergo Jr.
+Here you will find the complete list of material (BOM) needed to build a Poppy Ergo Jr.

 ## Poppy's material
 - 1x [Pixl board](https://github.com/poppy-project/pixl) *(electronic board to control XL320 motors)*